What is Sensory Processing?

 Sensory differences can contribute to difficulties taking part in everyday activities in different environments such as getting dressed or eating, handwriting or going to the park.

 Please see the video below which provides lots of practical information with supporting your children with sensory processing difficulties to try at home .
-The video has been created by Cambridge Community Service Occupational Therapy Service.

 If you think your child has sensory processing difficulties you can talk to any health or education professionals working with your child.
 They will help you unpick your child’s behaviours, and whether or not they are sensory, or have another cause.
 For example it can be that children with high levels of anxiety display higher levels of sensory sensitivity, or children who are struggling to communicate can use sensory behaviours to gain attention.